TrollRider-Kristian/thetas-trace/README.md

-# ThetasTrace
+# Theta's Trace

-a demo project for combining electron, angular, and p5
+A demo project for combining electron, angular, and p5.
+The rest of this documentation is auto-generated via Angular.

+## Don't forget!

+`npm install electron --save-dev`
+`npm install p5 --save-dev`

+## The rest

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.2.